Olivier Barlet

-Olivier Barlet is a French journalist, translator, film critic and researcher on African cinema and its diasporas (black and Arab worlds, interculturalities).
+Olivier Barlet is a French journalist, translator, film critic, and researcher on African cinema and its diasporas.
+He is known as founding editor-in-chief of the magazine and website Africultures, and is regarded as a leading French and European expert on African cinema.

-Biography
+Early life and education

+Olivier Barlet was born in Paris, France. graduated in 1976 from ESCP-EAP (alternative Studies in Paris, London and Düsseldorf).

+Career

-Olivier Barlet was born in Paris on 4 October 1952.
-He graduated in 1976 from ESCP-EAP (alternative Studies in Paris, London and Düsseldorf).
-Initially a rural animator for the DECOR association, he taught translation and interpreting in Munich from 1985 to 1990, then became a literary agent and translated many books on Africa and African authors from German and English.
+Initially a rural animator for the DECOR Association, Barlet taught translation and interpreting in Munich from 1985 to 1990, then became a literary agent and translated many books on Africa and African authors from German and English.